ucheokechukwu/Blue-Bikes-Boston-Deep-Dive/README.md

 ## Project/Goals
 The objective of this project was to analyze the places of interest in the vicinity of bike stations in certain locations.
-But more significantly, it was to practice the skills gained during the first 3 weeks of bootcamp.
+But more significantly, it was to practice the skills gained during the first 3 weeks of Data Science bootcamp.
 I gained experience in the following:

 1. Accessing data using APIs
 2. Cleaning and transforming data using Python